sergeo92/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Function that prints the alphabet, in lowercase, followed by a new line.
+Function that prints 10 times alphabet, in lowercase, followed by a new line.